 How does the stimulator work?

-The stimulator is usually switched on within four weeks of it being implanted.
+The stimulator is usually switched on within two weeks of it being implanted.
 The neurologist or nurse will programme the stimulator and set the amount (strength and length) of the electrical stimulation given.
 The amount of stimulation varies from person to person, but is usually started at a low level and slowly increased to a suitable level for each person.
 Usually it is set at 30 seconds of stimulation every five minutes through the day and night.

-The stimulator has a battery inside it which can last up to ten years.
+The stimulator has a battery inside it which can last up to five years.
 When the battery is low, the stimulator needs to be replaced, during an operation similar to the one when it was put in.

-Some people have a warning or aura which is a focal aware seizure that tells them that they are going to have a further seizure.
+Some people have a warning or aura, which is a focal aware seizure, that tells them that they are going to have a further seizure.
 When this happens, a special magnet can be passed over the stimulator to give stronger stimulation for a slightly longer period of time.
 This may stop the aura from developing into another seizure, or may reduce how long it takes the person to recover after a seizure.

 Some people may experience an increase in heart rate during their seizures.
 The AspireSR® and SenTiva® devices can pick up these changes and give automatic stimulation in a similar way to magnet stimulation.

 VNS therapy can cause side effects but usually only during the time that the nerve is being stimulated.
 Side effects may not happen for everyone but can include discomfort in the throat, a cough, difficulty swallowing, and a hoarse voice.

 Side effects usually reduce over time and do not usually mean that the stimulator has to be switched off.
 If side effects are a problem, the neurologist or nurse can adjust the settings, or the magnet can be held over the stimulator for a few seconds to briefly stop the stimulation.